spigotlabs/expo/packages/expo-barcode-scanner/README.md

+**This is a fork of expo-barcode-reader that implements zoom for Android.
+It will only exist until this enhancement is merged into the main line.**

 # expo-barcode-scanner

 Allows scanning variety of supported barcodes both as standalone module and as extension for expo-camera.
 It also allows scanning barcodes from existing images.